cgfulton/gitops/README.md

    -n openshift-gitops \
    -ojsonpath='{.data.admin\.password}' | base64 -d
 ```
-Log into Argo CD with `admin` username and the password retrieved from the previous step.
+Log into Argo CD with `admin` user and the password retrieved from the previous step.

 ## Deploy XRay Demo
 Build, validate, and apply the Argo CD applications: